 The church was built by the British as a memorial to the Scottish soldiers who fell fighting in this region during World War I.

-St. Andrew's is located on a hill sout of Mt.
+St. Andrew’s is located on a hill south of Mt.
 Zion, on 1 David Remez Street.
 The son-of-Hinnom valley separates the two hills, as seen in the aerial map below.
-St. Andrew's is close to the Jerusalem Khan theater and the Jerusalem railway station.
-Pointing and clicking on selected points in purple will automatically scroll to the relevant photo or site.
+St. Andrew’s is close to the Jerusalem Khan theater and the Jerusalem railway station.

 Thanks for Klaus Fesefeldt who corrected an error

 During the first and second temple period this hillside was a Necropolis.
 Ancient tombs pocket the hillside north of the church and along the valley of son-of-Hinnom.
 On the north-east side under the church (an area called Ketef Hinnom), 9 burial caves were excavated, dating to Iron Age II (1000-595BC); they were in use until the Persian period (6-5th C BC).
 The burial continued here during the second temple period.
 A Roman tomb for the Legion X soldiers was also unearthed.

 Ruins of a Byzantine church are seen on the road leading to the church, which were excavated since 1975.

 Before his death in 1329, the Scottish king – Robert the Bruce – wished that his heart be buried in Jerusalem.
 His wish was not fulfilled since the messenger was killed in Spain before arrival and the heart was buried there.
 However, after the church was built, a small copper plaque in the church floor commemorated the King.

 The Scottish church was designed by Clifford Holliday and his Jerusalem colleagues Z. Hermit and D. Ben-Dor.
 It was built by the Scottish order of St. John.